vdaular/workflows-integrations/CONTRIBUTING.md

 ```sh
 git checkout -b feature/extension-name
 ```
-Follow the repository's structure when adding a new integration:
+Follow the repository's structure when adding a new extensions:
 ```
 [group-name]/
   └── Elsa.[extension-name]/